Tarifas de energía eléctrica

 It’s similar to the relationship between a car’s speed and its odometer.
 El odómetro registra la distancia total que recorre el auto (energía).
 El auto acelera y desacelera, pero, siempre y cuando se mueva, el odómetro continuará girando.
 Cuanto mayor es la velocidad del auto (demanda), más rápido gira el odómetro.

 How is peak demand determined?

 Most businesses have a meter that tracks and records demand in 15-minute intervals for each billing period.
-A customer is billed for the highest 15-minute kW demanded used by their facility, known as peak demand, which is then billed.
-Peak demand is billed because OUC has to provide that level of power in order for your equipment to run at its highest operating demand.
+A customer is billed for the highest 15-minute kW demanded used by their facility, known as peak demand.
+OUC must be able to provide that level of power in order for the customer’s equipment to run at its highest operating need.

-- General Service Non Demand (GSND) (Small Commercial): Monthly kW (kilowatt) demand has not equaled or exceeded 50 kW in more than two periods out of the 12 most recent billing periods.
+- This classification is intended for lower-usage businesses whose electric demand has not equaled or exceeded 50 kW in more than two periods out of the 12 most recent billing periods.
 These customers are not charged for demand.